skye2k2/triple-triad/README.md

 #### TODO List:

+- Gracefully handle double-clicking of rematch button
 - HALF DONE: Resize all of the elements in the canvas on page resize (especially for orientation changes on phones)
 - Add keyboard/controller support
 - Add all extended game rule options (Open, Chain, Plus)
-- Add minimal analytics (number of players/matches/final score)
+- Add minimal stats to main lobby (number of players/matches/final score)
 - Perfectly centered game board and title positioning
 - Add board background art
 - Add effects for clicking rematch buttons, with indicator of if opponent wants a rematch